Disclaimer: I do not own Naruto. If I did then it would have gone something...like...THIS!

 The instructor looks up at him, "Sasuke, would you come down and demonstrate how to perform a bunshin?"

 The dark-haired boy comes down, faces the room, runs his hands through the appropriate set of seals and summons a perfect double right beside him.
 Most of the class, especially the girls, gives him applause while Naruto can only roll his eyes.
-The instructor sees the red-head's reaction and an idea comes to mind.
+The instructor sees the red-head's reaction and scowls at the disrespect.

 "Naruto, come down here and perform a henge."

-He obliges and almost the entire class gives him their attention though of the kind opposite to what they gave Sasuke who returns to his seat.
-Naruto performs the right seals and a poof of white smoke replaces him with a sickly, deformed version of Sasuke.
-How an ink drawing of Sasuke would look after the artist's idiot cousin spilled his glass of milk all over it.
+The redhead obliges and almost the entire class gives him their attention though of the kind opposite to what they gave Sasuke who returns to his seat.
+Naruto performs the right seals and a poof of white smoke replaces him with a sickly, deformed version of the Uchiha.
+How an ink drawing of him would look after a glass of water has been spilled all over it.

 "Ughflaghmachfasser!" exclaims the Sasuke-abomination.